-During the last academic year, two pupils were excluded for fixed terms greater than 5 days and one pupil was permanently excluded.

-You have reported that the two pupils with fixed term exclusions of more than five days returned to school on Day 6 of their exclusions to attend the R2L Centre and did not join with their class.
-They continued to attend the R2L centre for each remaining day of their exclusions.
-It is clear from school records, and from my discussions with a parent and one of the pupils, that both pupils made good progress when in the R2L Centre in their learning and in dealing with the issues that contributed to their exclusions.
+During the last academic year, two pupils were excluded for fixed terms greater than 5 days.
+You reported that both pupils returned to school on Day 6 of their exclusions to attend the SLU and did not join with their classes.
+They continued to attend the SLU for each remaining day of their exclusions.
+You indicated to me that attending the SLU helped both pupils continue with their learning and deal with the difficulties that contributed to their exclusions better than would likely have been the case if they had attended off site provision in another school.
+The pupils and the one parent I was able to speak with agree with you.
+It is clear that both pupils made good progress when in the SLU in their learning and in dealing with the issues that contributed to their exclusions.
 Their good progress has continued since they have rejoined their classes.